Fabio Capello: 2010 World Cup

 In March 2010, England played a friendly against Egypt and beat the African champions 3–1.
 Two months later, in the last home match before the World Cup, they beat Mexico by the same scoreline.
 In May 2010, England played a friendly against Japan at UPC-Arena, Graz, and won 2–1.
 The two goals conceded by Japan were both own goals by Marcus Tanaka and Yuji Nakazawa.
-After constant speculation linking him with the vacant managerial post at Internazionale, on 2 June 2010 Capello committed himself to the England job until at least after Euro 2012.
+After constant speculation linking him with the vacant managerial post at Inter Milan, on 2 June 2010, Capello committed himself to the England job until at least after Euro 2012.
 England's build-up to the World Cup started badly, with John Terry being stripped of the captaincy by Capello after his involvement in a tabloid scandal in February 2010.

 Terry's successor as captain, Rio Ferdinand, was injured in a training session prior to England's opening match, resulting in his withdrawal from the squad.
 England drew the first game 1–1 with the United States due to an error by goalkeeper Robert Green, after which Capello declared the tournament Adidas Jabulani ball was "impossible to control".
-This was followed by a poor display against Algeria leading to a 0–0 draw and widespread criticism of both Capello and the England team.
+This was followed by a poor display against Algeria, leading to a 0–0 draw and widespread criticism of both Capello and the England team.
 On 23 June, Capello led England into the round of 16 of the World Cup after they beat Slovenia 1–0.
 However, they were beaten in their first knockout match 4–1 by Germany.

 With Germany leading 2–1, Frank Lampard scored a 20-yard strike.
 However, even though the ball clearly bounced a full yard over the German goal-line, all the match officials failed to see it and did not award a goal.
 As England pressed forward in the second half, they conceded two counter-attack goals.
 Nevertheless, England's performance led to much criticism from fans, the media, and pundits alike.
 After England's elimination, Capello was criticized for imposing a strict military regime at England's Bloemfontein training camp, and not allowing his senior players to have tactical input.
 His 4–4–2 formation was derided as "outdated" with Steven Gerrard's positioning on the left of midfield also criticized.

 Capello's squad selection was questioned, with the selection of an unfit Ledley King and out of form Emile Heskey, as well as the surprising omission of Theo Walcott also coming under fire.
-Capello's indecision over his starting goalkeeper was cited as a reason for Robert Green's error in England's opening match with the U.S. On 2 July 2010, The Football Association (FA) announced that Capello would remain as the manager of the England national team following speculation over his future following the World Cup.
+Capello's indecision over his starting goalkeeper was cited as a reason for Green's error in England's opening match with the United States.
+On 2 July 2010, The Football Association (FA) announced that Capello would remain as the manager of the England national team following speculation over his future following the World Cup.